 Accelerating the Energy Transformation of Central and Eastern Europe and Learning from the German Experience

-This project will step up the role of civil society in increasing the climate ambition in CEE countries where climate policy has been traditionally difficult to implement.
+This project is completed.
+It aimed to strengthen the role of civil society in increasing the climate ambition in CEE countries.

 Post-industrial museum Zollverein in Bochum, Germany.
 Photo by Berber Verpoest, CC BY-SA 3.0

 The partners strived to make the need for a low-carbon transition and its benefits more visible at all levels of decision-making and to gain commitment for a long-term solution of the issue in the CEE region.
 Specifically, the project has:

 facilitated the information flow on energy transformation policies between the CEE region, Berlin and Brussels;

 built national strategies and platforms to help accelerate the energy transformation in the CEE countries;

 mapped opportunities for ‘just transition’ of mining regions in 5 CEE countries.

 Collaboration between a CEE-based NGO network (Bankwatch), an environmental think tank (E3G) working on EU level, and a German NGO (DUH) ensured that all levels of expertise and the German experience with Energiewende were reflected in the process.

 Organising more than 160 workshops, conferences and other events with 220 decision makers and more than 2000 other stakeholders and publishing different studies and policy papers the project managed to change the political narrative and public debate about the climate crisis and coal-phase out in the target countries.
 Civil society actors have increased their standing in the public debate and are more and more recognised as relevant players in the energy transition.